datactor/Adaptive-Problem-Solving/forge/distributed_data_management/raft.md

   ]
 }

-/// 5. 클라이언트 요청을 Raft 리더에게 전달하기 위한 논리를 구현. 이 단계에는 Raft 리더에게 요청을 보내기 위한 클라이언트 인터페이스 생성이 포함된다.
-/// 그런 다음 리더는 명령을 follower에게 복제한다. 명령이 커밋되면 상태 시스템에 적용할 수 있다. async fn handle_client_request(
+// 4.
+Implement the logic for handling client requests:
+// This function takes a reference to a Raft node, a mutable reference to the KeyValueStore state machine, and a StateMachineCmd to apply.
+// It proposes the command to the Raft cluster, waits for the response, and then applies the command to the state machine if it was committed. async fn handle_client_request(
   raft: &raft::Raft<StateMachineCmd>,
   state_machine: &mut KeyValueStore,
   cmd: StateMachineCmd,
 ) -> Result<Option<String>, Box<dyn std::error::Error>> {
   // Propose the command to the Raft cluster. let proposal = bincode::serialize(&cmd)?;
   let response = raft.send_command(proposal).await?;

   // If the command was committed, apply it to the state machine. if response.committed {
     Ok(state_machine.apply_cmd(cmd))
   } else {
     Err("Command not committed".into())
   }
 }
 ```